 Table 3.
-PCI section summary table
+PCI section summary table.

-$^{1}AC$ = asphalt cement; AAC = asphalt overlaid with asphalt; PCC = portland cement concrete; APC = PCC overlaid with asphalt
+AC = asphalt cement; AAC = asphalt overlaid with asphalt; PCC = portland cement concrete; APC = PCC overlaid with asphalt

-$^{2}$ LCD = last construction date (original construction, last overlay, or reconstruction [whichever is most recent]) $^{3}$ Drop in PCI/Yr = (100 - PCI)/age where age = 2011 - LCD $^{4}$ Percent of deduct due to load = Percentage of PCI points subtracted from 100 for load related distresses $^{5}$ Percent of deduct due to climate = Percentage of PCI points subtracted from 100 for climate/durability related distresses
+LCD = last construction date (original construction, last overlay, or reconstruction [whichever is most recent])

+Drop in PCI/Yr = (100 - PCI)/age where age = 2016 - LCD

+Percent of deduct due to load = Percentage of PCI points subtracted from 100 for load related distresses

+Percent of deduct due to climate = Percentage of PCI points subtracted from 100 for climate/durability related distresses

-Note: APA, CTA, CTB, RY1230, and TLA have been crack sealed after the 2008 PCI inspection.
+Preventive maintenance such as crack sealing and surface treatments were performed at the airport since the last inspection resulting in increased PCI values for some sections.

+Figure 4.
+2016 Pavement Condition Index Rating at Perham Municipal Airport (16D).

+Pavement Condition Index (PCI) Range

+Average PCI

+Figure 6.
+Area-weighted PCI by pavement use

-Projected PCI
+2.4 Projected PCI

-After the 2011 distress data was entered into MicroPAVER and the PCI determined, a modeling approach was used to predict future PCI levels based on historical PCI data from Mn/DOT's airports.
+After the 2016 distress data was entered into MicroPAVER and the PCI determined, a modeling approach was used to predict future PCI levels based on historical PCI data from Mn/DOT's airports.
 Pavements were grouped together in performance families based on similar construction, traffic, pavement use, and other factors affecting pavement performance.
 These performance models predict future PCI, not future distresses.

-Figure 7 shows the projected PCI at ELO by percent area for the next 5 years assuming no major repairs (overlays, reconstruction, etc.) are performed during that period.
+Figure 7 shows the projected PCI at 16D by percent area for the next 5 years assuming no major repairs (overlays, reconstruction, etc.) are performed during that period.
 It shows how quickly a pavement network can deteriorate when no capital improvements are made.